Jailbreak your TV for media freedom's cover image

 Meet the cheap streaming solution

-What if I told you that you could get access to any movie, tv show, and anime, at any time for a one-time payment of around $29.99?
+For a one-time payment of around $29.99, you can get access to pretty much any piece of media at any time.
 You've probably heard of my nyumatflix.com project, right?
 Well, this is basically the same thing, but, no-ads, no website, and no worrying about whether the aggregator has the content you want.

 Breaking it into two parts